 - Listen to the breaker's sound when you are using it.
 If the sound becomes weaker and the impact less efficient, the tool is misaligned with the material and/or there is not enough down force on the tool.
 Realign the tool and press the tool firmly against the material. - Do not let the tool move outwards from the breaker when it penetrates.
-Keep the down-pressure on the breaker while breaking. - When demolishing vertical structures (such as brick walls), place the tool against the wall at a 90 degree angle.

-When breaking concrete, hard or frozen ground, never strike and pry with the tool at the same time.
+Keep the down-pressure on the breaker while breaking. - When demolishing vertical structures (such as brick walls), place the tool against the wall at a 90 degree angle. - When breaking concrete, hard or frozen ground, never strike and pry with the tool at the same time.
 The tool may break.
 Bending may be caused by stones inside hard or frozen ground.
-Be careful and stop striking if you find sudden resistance under the tool.

-- When breaking hard or frozen ground, use the benching method.
+Be careful and stop striking if you find sudden resistance under the tool. - When breaking hard or frozen ground, use the benching method.
 Start with clearing a small area from the edge.
-Then continue by breaking material towards the open area. - When operating the breaker, make sure that it does not make contact with the carrier boom or hydraulic lines.
+Then continue by breaking material towards the open area.